EdoardoGruppi/Deep_Understanding_of_AI_Based_Drug_Discovery/README.md

 ## Role of each file

-**main.py** is the starting point of the entire project.
-It defines the order in which instructions are realised.
-More precisely, it is responsible to call functions from other files in order to divide the datasets provided, pre-process images as well as to instantiate, train and test the models.
+**main.py** it is the starting point of all the experiments conducted to understand the mechanisms of the de novo drug design generative models.

-**config.py** makes available all the global variables used in the project.

-**utilities.py** includes functions to download and split the datasets in the dedicated folder, to compute the mean RGB value of the dataset and to plot results.
+**test_script.py** contains a wide set of metrics useful to understand the quality of a collection of molecules.

 ## Software used